syntaqx/eks-example/README.md

 - [ ] Use GitHub OIDC to authenticate to EKS directly
 - [ ] Use GitHub Actions to deploy the Pulumi stack
 - [ ] Use Pulumi to set required GitHub Secrets

+## Note

+This flow does function, and you can see it functioning historically, but I've destroyed the eks-cluster configured as I don't wanna spend money on it ;)